wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.1.12.19 =
+Added a More Stats page and expanded accomodations for Google SSL search results to all Domains.

 = 1.1.11.19 =
 Fixed bug that prevented new Referers from being visible on the Widget and added a feature to reset and reverify Links Status.